-When preparing for these performance reviews or simply speaking face-to-face with managers about expectations moving forward, having open communication through asking questions can help make sure everyone’s on the same page.
+When preparing for these performance review tips or simply speaking face-to-face with managers about expectations moving forward, having open communication through asking questions can help make sure everyone’s on the same page.
 If you have any ideas for career advancement that would benefit both the company and yourself, asking your manager about them is a great way to start!
 It might seem intimidating at first since promotions are often tied to performance evaluations – but if it’s something that’s beneficial for everyone involved (and not too drastic), these types of requests can go through with minimal complications.

 If there’s anything in particular you want out of this meeting, don’t be afraid to ask!
 Whether it’s more feedback on how work is going or just input from management regarding what they want moving forward, having open communication will help make sure expectations are clear on all sides before stepping into an annual self-evaluation process like a performance review.